Schedule a Free Consultation

 X

+Over half of the elderly population will eventually require paid long-term care.
 As elder law practitioners, we are aware that nothing is less pleasant than contemplating a day when you may be too disabled to make decisions for yourself.
 Yet putting together a formal plan now, while everything is going well, comes with a variety of benefits.
 Speak with an experienced Long Island elder law attorney before making significant decisions.

 Here’s everything you need to know about putting together a long-term care plan.